amplication/docs/docs/how-to/service-catalog.md

 ## Pending Changes Sidebar

-The Pending Changes sidebar provides a real-time view of modifications across your services, including:
+The Pending Changes sidebar shows you modifications across your services, including:

 - Plugin additions or updates
 - Entity modifications